USACE-WRISES/RESST/README.md

 # Reservoir Sustainable Sediment Tool (RESST)

 This repository drives a GitHub Pages site that forwards visitors to the RESST ArcGIS Web Experience Builder application.
-Opening the published Pages URL below redirects to the web app.
+The URL below redirects to the web app.

 https://usace-wrises.github.io/RESST